-A bachelor’s degree in addiction counseling will gain you entry into the true work going on in this field, including work at recovery centers and counseling programs.
+A bachelor’s degree in public health care addiction counseling will gain you entry into the true work going on in this field, including work at recovery centers and counseling treatment programs.
 Undergraduate Level Degrees in Addiction Counseling include:

-Students with a bachelor's in addiction counseling or a related field will find that they can obtain work in outpatient care clinics, nursing facilities, facilities for residential care of substance abuse, hospitals, rehabilitation centers, treatment centers, and community groups.
-They will often need to perform supervised hours under a more experienced counselor with a master's degree in order to work in their target career.
+Students with a bachelor's in mental health addiction counseling or a related field will find that they can obtain work in outpatient care clinics, nursing facilities, facilities for residential care of substance abuse, hospitals, rehabilitation centers, drug abuse treatment centers, and community groups.
+They will often need to perform supervised substance use counseling hours under a more experienced counselor with a master's degree in order to work in their target career.

 Some potential job titles for a graduate with a bachelor's degree in addiction counseling include:

-Substance Abuse Counselor/Behavioral Disorder Counselor/Addiction Counselor/Mental Health Counselor – Will work with someone who is dealing with addictions to help them overcome the addiction and put their lives back in order.
-The counselor must diagnose the issue and devise a treatment program for the patient.
-The counselor will often be interacting with family members, hospital personnel, psychologists, psychiatrists, and nurses.
+Substance Abuse Counselor/Behavioral Disorder Counselor/Addiction Counselor/Mental Health Counselor – Will work with someone who is dealing with addictions to help them overcome the drug addiction and put their lives back in order.
+The mental health substance abuse counselor must diagnose the issue and devise a drug abuse treatment program for the patient.
+The substance abuse counselor will often be interacting with family members, hospital personnel, psychologists, psychiatrists, and nurses.

 Case Manager – These employees work in either hospital settings or at social service agencies.
-They work to create a plan of treatment for the patient.
-Case managers will have a caseload of multiple patients.
+Substance abuse counselors work to create a plan of drug abuse treatment for the patient.
+Case managers will have a caseload of multiple substance abuse patients.

-Behavioral Health Technician – The behavioral health technician will work in an in-patient or out-patient setting to help carry out and reinforce the treatment program created by a psychiatrist, psychologist, or an addiction counselor.
+Behavioral Health Technician – The behavioral health technician will work in an in-patient or out-patient setting to help carry out and reinforce the drug abuse treatment program created by a psychiatrist, psychologist, or a drug addiction counselor.

 Crisis Counselor – The crisis counselor will attempt to help patients who are in a severe crisis.
-They will diagnose the issues and either provide counseling or other services to help the client recover from the crisis.
+They will diagnose the issues and either provide public health care counseling or other services to help the client recover from the crisis.